JoyMonteiro/bharatsim-tutorial/source/setup.rst

 * Now, we **run the SIR Model**.
 SIR is a simple compartmental model to analyze epidemics, where a person can be either Susceptible (S), Infected (I) or Recovered (R).
 We will see SIR Model in detail in the Epidemiology section.

-  * Do ``sbt run`` and select the class number associated to ``com.bharatsim.examples.epidemiology.sir.Main``.
+  * Do ``sbt run`` and wait for a still of main classes to appear on the screen.
+Select the class number associated to ``com.bharatsim.examples.epidemiology.sir.Main``.
+It may appear as if the class number is not being typed, but it is!
+Just input the number and press ENTER .
 It should start running the simulation.
-It may appear as if the class number is not being typed, but it is!
-Just input the number and press ENTER.

     .. error:: If it gives an error like ``Ingestion Failed : java.nio.file.NoSuchFileException: citizen10k.csv``, make sure there is a file named ``citizen10k.csv`` inside the BharatSim folder.
 If it is not present, it might have been mistakenly deleted or misplaced.
 Get the source code again in that case.
+If the problem persists, then copy the ``citizen.csv`` and place it in the main folder ``BharatSim``.

     It should look like this: